VigorStrength/VigorAPI/README.md

    - `VIGOR_DB_NAME`
    - `JWT_SECRET_KEY`

+   You can use the files **.env.development** and **.env.staging** as example on how to locally setup environment variables globally on your computer.

 2. Configure the `.air.toml` file:
    Ensure that you correctly set up the environment under the `env` key:
    - For development: `VIGOR_ENV=dev`